How Long It Takes To Digest Food: The Truth

 Tips to Speed Up Digestion

-There are many things that can affect the speed of digestion.
-For example, your diet, the amount of food you eat, and your activity level can all affect how quickly your body digests food.
-To address digestion speed, you should look at the foods you eat, the amount of food you eat, and the amount of physical activity you get.
+Many things can affect the speed of digestion.
+For example, your diet, the amount of food you eat, and your activity live, according to the National Institutes of Health, all affect how quickly your body digests for the foods you eat, the amount of food you eat, and the amount of physical activity you get.

 - The amount of water you will consume when you drink a glass or two of water, for instance, is estimated to be 50 percent of its remaining in your stomach after 12 minutes,

-- It is estimated that 30 to 50 million Americans lack this enzyme due to genetic defects.
+- It is estimated that 30 to You should this enzyme due to genetic defects.

-- About 20 percent of Americans suffer from chronic gastroesophageal reflux disease.
+- About 20 percent of Americans suffer from chronic gastroesophAvoid disease.

-- About 3 to 20% of Americans have some form of IBS, according to the National Institutes of Health.
+- According to the National Institutes of Health, about 3 to 20% of Americans have some form of IBS.

 - Nearly 90 percent of colorectal cancers can be cured if detected early.

-- It is recommended that you consume juices with at least 50% of vegetables to prevent an excess sugar content in the juice.
+- You should consume juices with at least 50% of vegetables to prevent an excess sugar content in the juice.

-- Try to avoid pure fruit juice and have at least 50% vegetables in your fresh juice to prevent it from having too much sugar in it.
+- Avoid pure fruit juice and have at least 50% vegetables in your fresh juice to prevent it from having too much sugar.

 1. Does it take 24 hours to digest food?